cecilyboucher/Android-Event-Management-Mobile-Application/README.md

 # EventFlow – Android Event Management App

 ## 📱 Overview
-EventFlow is an Android mobile application designed to help users manage events, deadlines, and personal goals.
-The app provides secure user authentication, event tracking, and optional SMS reminders to improve organization and time management.
+EventFlow is a mobile Android application designed to help users manage events, deadlines, and personal goals.
+The app provides secure authentication, event tracking, and reminder functionality to improve organization and time management.

-This project was developed as part of a software engineering course with a focus on mobile application development, user experience design, and data management.
+This project was developed as part of a software engineering course with a focus on mobile application development, user experience, and data management.

 ---

 ## ✨ Features
-- User account creation and authentication
+- User authentication (login/logout system)
 - Create, edit, and delete events (CRUD functionality)
 - Event scheduling and deadline tracking
-- Optional SMS reminder notifications
+- Reminder/notification support
-- Responsive UI designed for multiple Android screen sizes
+- Clean and responsive Android UI design
 - Local data persistence

 ---